alttch/eva3/doc/registry.rst

 Reasons
 =======

-Why did EVA ICS switch to the registry database, instead of using simple "ini" and "json" files:
+Why EVA ICS has been switched to the registry database, instead of using simple "ini" and "json" files:

 * Crash-free storage of configurations, inventory and data objects;
 * easy management with command line tools and API;